Victoria School of the Arts: Core subjects

-Second languages
+Second Languages

 French and Spanish are available as second-language options to both junior and senior high students.
 The French program requires students to enter in seventh grade, while Spanish offers entry points in seventh and tenth grade.
 French is also offered in an IB stream.
 Cree is available at the senior high level.

 Leadership

-Leadership 15, 25 and 35 are available to senior high students who wish to join the Victoria School Leadership Team, which focuses on planning events, fundraising and supporting the school community.
-The Victoria Leadership Team plans the annual Terry Fox/Clubs Day, Halloween celebration, Helping Hampers donation campaign, and bi-annual VIESTA event.
-The separate Student Arts Leadership Team is responsible for the planning and execution of arts-related events, such as performances, gallery openings and the bi-annual Festival of the Arts.
+Leadership 15, 25 and 35 are available to senior high students who wish to join the Victoria School Leadership Team, which focuses on planning events and supporting the school community.
+The Victoria Leadership Team plans the annual Clubs Day, Halloween celebration, Spirit Weeks, and Vic Olympics.
+The separate Student Arts Leadership Team is responsible for the planning and execution of arts-related events, such as performances, gallery openings, SPARK, and the bi-annual Festival of the Arts.

-Physical education and health
+Physical Education and Health

 Victoria School offers the standard physical education courses from Alberta Education including Physical Education 10, 20 and 30.
 Recreational Leadership 15, 25 and 35 offer a more rigorous physical education framework.
-New in the 2021–2022 school year, Victoria offers Physical Education 10 with an emphasis on outdoor education.
+In the 2021–2022 school year, Victoria started offering Physical Education 10 with an emphasis on outdoor education.

 Career and Life Management is a course required to obtain an Alberta high school diploma, and is offered as a separate course or combined with Physical Education 10.